How to Make Floral Hydrosols From Your own Garden

 - With roses pick the petals while the dew is still on them, in the early morning, and steam immediately.

 Hydrosols are herbal essences and distilled water.
 They will keep indefinitely if stored in sterilized bottles and protected from light and heat.
-You can use them as air fresheners, skin fresheners, hair rinse, in cooking, in cosmetics, and in homemade cleaning products.
-You can use the hydrosol directly in your electric ultrosonic essential oil diffuser, without adding any additional essential oil.
+You can use them as air fresheners, skin fresheners, hair rinses, cooking, cosmetics, and homemade cleaning products.
+You can use floral hydrosol directly in your electric ultrasonic essential oil diffuser, without adding any additional essential oil or water.

-I buy my organic steam distilled essential oils from two places:
+I buy my organic steam distilled essential oils and hydrosols from two places: